Open-Research-Dojo/secure-webservice-0Auth2/README.md

    - Conclusion

 2. What is 0Auth2?
+   - Authentication or authorization?
-   - How to setup 0Auth2?
+   - What is the flow of 0Auth2?
    - When should 0Auth2 be used?
    - Is 0Auth2 safe?
+   - How to setup 0Auth2?

 3. What is a spring webservice?
    - What is spring?